Hennepin & Lake: Uptown

-From Minneapolis Visitor Information in downtown, the quickest way to get to Hennepin & Lake on public transport is to catch the Metro Transit Route 6 Bus, which runs through downtown on Hennepin Ave. every 10 minutes.
+From the Meet Minneapolis Visitor Center in downtown, the quickest way to get to Hennepin & Lake on public transport is to catch the Metro Transit Route 6 Bus, which runs through downtown on Hennepin Ave. every 10 minutes.
 It’s about a 25 minute ride in good traffic.

 Other Public Transit Routes in the Area:

 Bus Routes: Route 6, Route 12, Route 17, Route 21, Route 23, Route 53, Route 114, Route 115, Route 612

 For more information on route options from your point of interest, visit Metro Transit's website and for information on other transportation options in the city, visit our Maps & Transportation info page.